cyberkid042/cyberkid042/README.md

 - 🔭 I’m currently working on **a side project that might help people.**

-- 🌱 I’m currently learning **Dynamic Programming and Game Development in Godot and Unity**
+- 🌱 I’m currently learning **Dynamic Programming and Game Development in Unity**

 - 💬 Ask me about **Roku, React, Vue, Laravel.**